joffrey-bion/chrome-devtools-kotlin/README.md

 ### High level extensions

 In addition to the generated domain commands and events, some extensions are provided for higher-level functionality.
-Here are some of them:

-* `DOMDomain.findNodeBySelector(selector: String): NodeId?`: finds a node using a selector query
-* `PageSession.clickOnElement(selector: String, clickDurationMillis, mouseButton)`: finds a node using a selector query and simulates a click on it
+You can discover them using auto-complete in your IDE.

+The most useful of them are documented in this section.

+#### PageSession extensions

 * `PageSession.goto(url: String)`: navigates to a URL and also waits for the next `load` event, or other events
+* `PageSession.clickOnElement(selector: CssSelector, clickDuration: Duration, mouseButton: MouseButton)`: finds a node using a selector query and simulates a click on it

+#### DOM Domain extensions

+* `DOMDomain.getNodeBySelector(selector: CssSelector): NodeId?`: finds a node using a selector query, or throws if not found
+* `DOMDomain.findNodeBySelector(selector: CssSelector): NodeId?`: finds a node using a selector query, or returns null
+* `DOMDomain.awaitNodeBySelector(selector: CssSelector, pollingPeriod: Duration): NodeId?`: suspends until a node corresponding to the selector query appears in the DOM.
+* `DOMDomain.awaitNodeAbsentBySelector(selector: CssSelector, pollingPeriod: Duration): NodeId?`: suspends until a node corresponding to the selector query disappears from the DOM.
+* `DOMDomain.getTypedAttributes(nodeSelector: CssSelector): DOMAttributes?`: gets the attributes of the node corresponding to the given `nodeSelector`, or null if the selector didn't match any node.
+* `DOMDomain.getAttributeValue(nodeSelector: CssSelector, attributeName: String): String?`: gets the value of the attribute `attributeName` of the node corresponding to the given `nodeSelector`, or null if the node wasn't found.
+* `DOMDomain.setAttributeValue(nodeSelector: CssSelector, name: String, value: String)`: sets the value of the attribute `attributeName` of the node corresponding to the given `nodeSelector`.

+#### Page Domain extensions

+* `CaptureScreenshotResponse.decodeData(): ByteArray`: decodes a base64 encoded image (from `PageDomain.captureScreenshot`) into bytes
-* `PageDomain.captureScreenshotToFile(outputFile: Path, request: CaptureScreenshotRequest = ...)` (JVM-only)
+* `PageDomain.captureScreenshotToFile(outputFile: Path, options)` (JVM-only)

+#### Runtime Domain extensions

-* `Runtime.evaluateJs(js: String): T?`: evaluates JS and returns the result (uses Kotlinx serialization to deserialize JS results)
+* `<T> RuntimeDomain.evaluateJs(js: String): T?`: evaluates JS and returns the result (uses Kotlinx serialization to deserialize JS results)

 #### Examples